 - Generally, bond market values move inversely to interest rates.
 When interest rates go up, the market value of bonds goes down and vice versa.
-This leads to market premiums and discounts on the face value of bonds.
-The premium on bond has to be amortized periodically, thus leading to a reduction in the cost basis of bonds.
+It leads to market premiums and discounts on the face value of bonds.
+The bond premium has to be amortized periodically, thus leading to a reduction in the cost basis of bonds.

 Methods of Amortization of Bond Premium Calculation

-Premium Bond Amortization can be calculated on the basis of two methods, namely,
+Premium Bond Amortization can be calculated based on two methods, namely,